Yoga – My Personal Journey to Awakening to a Lifestyle of Yoga

 Before coming back to america in 2013 I spent several years in deep spiritual Sadhana (practice)….
 It was the kind of practice that turned my home into an ashram of sorts where there was no music or tv.
 I went to talk therapy, acupuncture and other healing modalities frequently, meditated daily and practiced a lot of yoga, including regular silent Zen retreats.
 At the time I was pretty fully immersed in an Iyengar yoga practice and a Zen meditation practice, with a strong Sivananda practice as it’s support.
 Luckily – for it was the path of Sivananda that opened the gateway to the Hindu world and the deity practice that fuels my life today.
 During this time everything I ate was unprocessed, live food that came direct from Mother Earth… it was the kind of practice that stripped me of the ‘me’ that life had conditioned me to be and revealed a different ‘me’ that felt more aligned, more authentic.
 A ‘me’ that was validated from within, who no longer needed constant companionship to reinforce that I was ok.
 A ‘me’ that knew that this ‘me’ too would fall away to reveal successive versions of ‘me’ as my practice and life experience evolved.
 It was the kind of practice that transformed me from the inside out… leaving me feeling much more comfortable with uncertainty and ‘not knowing’, yet still very strongly tied to the inner knowing of what my fundamental human needs were.
 It was during this time that I learned how embodiment is the name of the human game… not transcendence… that comes when we leave the body.
 This thing called human life is about loving, supporting and caring for each other while we navigate our emotions, dreams and desires in fruitful and sustaining ways.

 I now live in the beautiful lake side town of Tahoe City, California, at an altitude of 6,200 feet at lake level with mountains rising up to nearly 10,000 feet.
 My practice has shifted and changed over the years as I have mellowed into a practice that gives me plenty of time in nature and honors my moon cycle and energy levels.
-I’m honored to now be offering classes at Wanderlust Yoga Studio in Squaw Valley as well as The Yoga Room and Asante Lake Side Fitness in Tahoe City.
-I have completed the Wanderlust 200 hour Yoga Teacher Training program and am finally a Yoga Alliance Certified Instructor, as well as advanced hours with the Avahana School of Yoga.
+I’m honored to now be offering classes at Wanderlust Yoga Studio in Squaw Valley as well as subbing when I’m able to at other yoga studios in Tahoe City.
+I have completed the Wanderlust 200 hour Yoga Teacher Training program, as well as advanced hours with the Alaya School of Yoga.

 For my current class offerings you can visit this page here.
 Or if you would like to arrange private, custom made, group classes at your home or vacation rental or a round of hypnotherapy session in person or over Skype then please just ask.
 Whether you want to stretch after skiing or ready yourself for your next challenge or layer of growth, a class or session unique to your needs is just a phone call away.